Intrepid Museum Accessible Mobile Guide

-Designing and evaluating an inclusive mobile guide that considered accessibility throughout the entire design process.
-The guide allows visitors to access information, while socially-distanced, at the Intrepid Museum in New York City.
+We designed and evaluated an inclusive mobile guide that considered accessibility throughout the entire design process.
+The guide allowed visitors to access information, while socially-distanced, at the Intrepid Museum in New York City.

 The audio guide (a device used to listen to enhanced audio interpretation) was being eliminated for the Intrepid’s reopening because it did not meet Covid-19 health and safety guidelines.